eclipsesource/jsonforms-angular-seed/README.md

 We implemented three custom controls (`custom.autocomplete.ts`, `lang.control.ts` and `data.control.ts`).
 If you don't need them just remove them!
 See also `store.ts` where these custom renderers are registered.

-In `app.module.ts` we customized the validation and executed a manual resolving step before handing the schemas over to JSON Forms.
-These steps are optional and can be skipped if needed.
+In `app.component.ts` we customized the validation.
+This step is optional and can be skipped if needed.